 Q: How long will I have to wait in the queue after entering at my Boarding Pass time?

-A: The average wait after entering the queue seems to be around 30 minutes.
+A: While the average wait after entering the queue was originally around 30 minutes, it has been longer in recent days, lasting between 1 and 2 hours.
 It could be shorter or longer depending on backups due to technical difficulties.
+Updated: 01/26/2020

 Q: Can I reserve a second Boarding Pass after I ride the attraction once?